nsk1207/fastpages_nathan/_posts/2023-01-30-cbmidtermblog.md

 ![]({{site.baseurl}}/q50.png)

 I was having trouble understanding what ASCII did and I had to search it up.
 I didn't get the question wrong, but I just wanted to research more.
 Its basically a standard data-encoding format for electronic communication between computers.

+### Overall Reflection

+Something I noticed with collegeboard tests are that they like to test a lot of logic and "flow" questions.
+Being able to carefully interpret what type of questions is going to be important in order to get a 5 on the exam.
+Lots of it is common sense, but they like to trick you.
+I think with constant practice and reviewing, doing well on the Multiple Choice section is doable.